FASLADODO/Data_Science_Personal_Project/Pneumonia_Detection_Using _Transfer_Learning/README.md

 ## Objective
 In this project, a convolutional neural network (CNN) in order to predict whether a patient suffers from pneumonia or not based on the X-ray image will be built.
 In addition to the default model that will be applied, a famous pre-trained CNN architecture, InceptionV3, will also be applied.
 Then, the accuracy between these two models will be compared against one another.

 The dataset that is used for this project was taken from https://data.mendeley.com/datasets/rscbjbr9sj/2.
 It contains around a thousand of x-ray images of healthy people and people with pneumonia.
-Before we begin to analyze, let's import all the necessary libraries for this project.

 After applying transfer learning, below is the example of the result obtained in this project: